Walk down a city high street on any day of the week and the chances are that you’ll see an e-scooter whizz past you.

 It’s interesting to see the Government’s very cautious position on the technology.
 Strictly speaking, the e-scooter is legal only on private land apart from a few urban areas across the country where trials are being conducted.

-It’s tempting to conclude that the Government has consigned them to the “gimmick bucket” that tourists will rent for an hour as they explore London or Cambridge (when the pandemic finally fades away).
-Our customers say they want to ride their e-scooters responsibly, wearing a helmet and other protection.
+It’s tempting to conclude that the Government has consigned them to the “gimmick bucket” that tourists will rent for an hour as they explore London or Cambridge but most people want to ride their e-scooters responsibly, wearing a helmet and other protection.
 For them, it’s very much like using a bike – electric or manual.